 - how to contact us.

-We are bound by the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) (Privacy Act) (subject to exemptions that apply to us under that Act) and any other applicable data protection laws, including the EU General Data Protection Regulation (GDPR).
+We are bound by the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) (Privacy Act) (subject to exemptions that apply to us under that Act) and any other applicable data or information protection laws, including the EU General Data Protection Regulation (GDPR) and New Zealand's Privacy Act (the Privacy Act, GDPR, New Zealand's Privacy Act and any other applicable data or information protection laws are together the Privacy Laws).
 However, due to the nature of some of our business activities, from time to time, we will handle personal information relying on the media exemption in the Privacy Act where appropriate.
 Where we do so, we will ensure that we comply with the Australian Press Council Privacy Standards.
 We may also rely on related bodies corporate, employee records and other exemptions in the Privacy Act.
 If you require more information on the collection and use of personal information in the course of journalism, please visit the Australian Press Council Privacy Standards at www.presscouncil.org.au/privacy-principles.

 Your privacy matters to us, so whether you are new to Domain Group or are a long time user, please take the time to get to know our practices.